bartificer/programming-by-stealth/docs/pbs18.md

 }
 ```

 Finally, the `String` prototype also contains a function `.replace()`, which searches a string for a given RE, and then replaces the matching text in the string with a given substitution.
 The first argument passed to `.replace()` is the regular expression, the second, the substitution.
-The function does not alter the string it’s called on, instead, it returns a new string with the replacements in place.
+The function does not alter the string it’s called on.
+Instead, it returns a new string with the replacements in place.

 The specified replacement can take one of two forms – a string, or, a callback.

-If you pass a string as the replacement, you can use `$1`, `$2` etc. to reference any sub-matches.
+If you pass a string as the replacement, you can use `$1`, `$2` etc. to reference any submatches.
 If you want your replacement to contain an actual $ symbol, you need to write it as `$$`.
 You can use `$&` to include the entire matched string.

 The following replacement will find all currency values of the form `€1.23`, and replace them with the form `1.23EUR`.